What Is a Network Administrator? A Career Guide

 What does a network administrator do?

-Some tasks you might find in a network administrator’s job description include:
+Responsibilities you may find in a network administrator's job description include:

 • Install, configure, and maintain network hardware and software such as routers, firewalls, and switches